Toyota edges GM in Q1 as market loses traction

-U.S. sales fell again at Toyota Motor Corp., Hyundai and Kia last month as tight inventories caused by supply-chain bottlenecks continue to undermine the auto industry's recovery from the pandemic.
+U.S. sales fell again at Toyota Motor Corp., Honda Motor Co., Hyundai and Kia last month as tight inventories caused by supply-chain bottlenecks continue to undermine the auto industry's recovery from the pandemic.

 Toyota said March deliveries slid 24 percent behind declines of 23 percent at the Toyota division and 29 percent at Lexus.
 It was the eighth consecutive monthly decline at the Toyota brand and second straight dip at Lexus.

+"We’re riding a bit of a roller coaster due to fluctuating parts supply issues," said Dave Gardner, executive vice president at American Honda.
+“We aren’t out of the woods yet, but we will continue to manage the supply issues to maximize production and help our dealers meet the needs of our customers.”

+First-quarter volume at Nissan plunged 30 percent compared to last year, with the Nissan division falling 29 percent and Infiniti down 41 percent.

 Volume last month dropped 21 percent at Hyundai, snapping a two-month streak of gains, while Kia deliveries declined 11 percent after an increase of 2.3 percent in February.
-First-quarter volume also fell at both Korean brands.
+First-quarter volume also fell at both Korean brands, though Hyundai reported record U.S. retail sales of 159,676 during the period.

 Hyundai's top-selling models all posted double-digit declines last month: Santa Fe, down 12 percent; Sonata, off 82 percent; Tucson, down 13 percent; Elantra, off 19 percent, Kona, down 42 percent; and Palisade, off 21 percent.